genai-ilaya/genai/README.md

 - ✂️ Chunk transcript text
 - 🧠 Generate embeddings using HuggingFace models
 - 🗃️ Store & retrieve vectors using FAISS
-- 💬 Ask questions using LLaMA2 or DeepSeek-R1 with Ollama
+- 💬 Ask questions using LLaMA2 with Ollama

 ## 🧠 Models Used